 Damien is currently heading the Market Risk Advisory team at Société Générale New York, advising Corporate and Institutional clients on foreign exchange and interest rates risk management.
-He recently developed an expertise on Emerging Markets with a strong focus on Brazil and China, as well as risk-management situations related to strategic corporate finance operations across a variety of industries.
+He developed a recognized expertise on Emerging Markets with a strong focus on Brazil and China, as well as risk-management situations related to strategic corporate finance operations across a variety of industries.
 From March 2010 to August 2011, Damien was in charge of this team out of the London platform for European clients of the bank.
 Prior to this, Damien was part of the New York Equity Derivatives Sales & Structuring group, covering American and Canadian Mutual funds out of SG New York.
 He started his career in 2003 in the Strategic & Acquisition Finance group of SG Paris, focusing on the financing of large cross-border acquisitions, after a short period at McKinsey.

-Damien graduated from the École Polytechnique (X98) and holds a Master of Sciences in Infrastructure Engineering from the École Nationale des Ponts et Chaussées, as well as a Master in Corporate Finance and Capital Markets from the Paris Institute of Political Studies (SciencesPo).
+Damien holds two engineering Master degrees from École Polytechnique (X98) and École Nationale des Ponts et Chaussées, as well as a Master in Corporate Finance and Capital Markets from the Paris Institute of Political Studies.

 Hernando de Soto is President of the Institute for Liberty and Democracy, an internationally recognized think tank headquartered in Lima, Peru committed to creating legal systems to help the poor access property and business rights.
 In 1999, he was selected as one of five leading Latin American innovators of the century by Time Magazine in its special May issue on “Leaders for the New Millennium” and has been similarly recognized by Forbes Magazine.